lsst-dm/dmtn-308/index.rst

 It is a fully managed service, with low maintenance overhead, and has excellent scalability and query performance.
 Support could be obtained through Rubin's existing GCP contract, and costs could be negotiated to be more favorable.

-A pilot project by Rubin staff used BigQuery as part of "Google Cloud Engagement Results" :cite:`DMTN-125` and reported (tentatively) favorable results.
+A pilot project by Rubin staff used BigQuery as part of *Google Cloud Engagement Results* :cite:`DMTN-125` and reported (tentatively) favorable results.

   The results for BigQuery show significant speedups for queries that retrieve a limited number of columns, as expected due to BigQuery’s columnar organization.
 Spherical geometry primitives were able to be adapted for use in astronomical queries.
 Proper data organization, in particular clustering the BigQuery tables by spatial index, along with the use of a spatial restriction primitive led to substantial improvements in query time for a near-neighbor query.
 Retrieval of individual objects was relatively slow, however, due to BigQuery’s startup time and lack of indexing.
 It seems clear that it is possible, with some work on ADQL (Astronomical Data Query Language) translation and possibly creation of auxiliary tables, for BigQuery to handle the largest-scale catalog queries.